 Sunday Load Out

-Vehicle Access: Vehicles will not be allowed to line up outside the gates until after 6:00 pm on Sunday and will not be able to enter until the public has vacated the grounds, and the San Mateo Event Center determines it is safe to do so.
+Vehicle Access: Vehicles will not be allowed to line up outside the gates until after 5:00 pm on Sunday and will not be able to enter until the public has vacated the grounds, and the McCormick Place determines it is safe to do so.

-If you will need heavy equipment assistance on Sunday, the hours are limited, must be completed before 8:00 pm, and must be scheduled in advance.
-Fill out the Special Request Form., and provide details about your teardown needs.
+If you will need heavy equipment assistance on Sunday, the hours are limited, must be completed before 9:00 pm, and must be scheduled in advance.
+Fill out the Special Request Form, and provide details about your teardown needs.

 Return Shipments: Please see the Maker Shipping section.

-Disposal: Recycling, paper, bottles and glass, non-toxic waste, and general trash receptacles will be available.
+Disposal: Recycling and general trash receptacles will be available.
 If you require extra trash bins at your exhibit, let us know.
 We appreciate your exhibit area being cleared completely.
 You are responsible for correctly recycling and removing all waste from your exhibit space.
-If you have any special items you are unsure of how to dispose of, please contact Maker Faire’s Sustainability Coordinator at email@example.com.

 Frequently Asked Questions

 Exhibit Questions, Changes or Setup Requests